Azure/azure-powershell/src/StorageMover/docs/Update-AzStorageMoverJobDefinition.md

 # Update-AzStorageMoverJobDefinition

 ## SYNOPSIS
-Updates properties for a job definition resource.
+Updates properties for a Job Definition resource.
 Properties not specified in the request body will be unchanged.

 ## SYNTAX